The King of Staten Island

 The Peanut Butter Falcon

-Written and Directed by Tyler Nilson and Michael Schwartz
+written and directed by Tyler Nilson and Michael Schwartz

 A broken hearted outlaw, a runaway with Down syndrome, and a worried care taker all end up on the adventure of a lifetime that leads to a rundown wrestling academy in Aden, North Carolina.